Buying stocks without a broker has never been easier, thanks to the internet and apps.

 How to Learn if you can Purchase a Company’s Stock Directly?

-In most cases, one question will tell you if the company offers direct stock purchase.
-Moreover, the FAQ will usually tell you how to buy stock directly; if the company offers a direct purchase option, or a DRIP.
+In most cases, one question will tell you if the company offers a direct stock purchase.
+Moreover, the FAQ will usually tell you how to buy stock directly; if the company offers a direct purchase option or a DRIP.

 Furthermore, you can learn about direct purchase options by typing the company’s name and the world’s buy stock directly into a search engine.
 In fact, search engines like Google can take you straight to the direct purchase information on the company’s website.